 Michaela Gleave’s work has been presented extensively across Australia as well as in Germany, Greece, The United Kingdom, Austria, Hong Kong, South Korea, Japan, Iceland, the United States and Mexico.
-She has been awarded residencies at the International Studio and Curatorial Program in New York City, Tokyo Wonder Site in Japan, and was resident artist with CSIRO Astronomy and Space Science during 2012-13.
-She won the 2015 Churchie National Emerging Art Prize and was awarded a prestigious Creative Australia Fellowship from the Australia Council for the Arts (2013).
-Her exhibitions include: ‘2016 Bristol Biennial: In Other Worlds’ Bristol, UK, 2016; ‘Aufstiege’ KunstRegion Stuttgart, Germany, 2016; 'Trace: Performance and its Documents' Gallery of Modern Art, Brisbane, 2014; ‘The List’ Campbelltown Arts Centre, Sydney, 2014; ‘A Day is Longer than a Year’ (solo) at the Fremantle Arts Centre, Western Australia, 2013; ‘Our Frozen Moment’ (solo) at Performance Space, Sydney, 2012; ‘We Are Made of Stardust‘ (solo) Art Futures, Hong Kong Art Fair, 2012; ‘Octopus 11: The Matter of Air’ at Gertrude Contemporary, Melbourne, 2011; ‘A Perfect Day to Chase Tornadoes (White)’ at the Kunstquartier Bethanien, Berlin, 2010; and ‘Primavera 09’ at the Museum of Contemporary Art, Sydney, 2009.
+Gleave holds a Master of Fine Arts (Research) from the University of New South Wales, and a Bachelor of Fine Arts (Honours First Class) from the University of Tasmania.
+Gleave has been awarded residencies at the International Studio and Curatorial Program in New York City, Tokyo Wonder Site in Japan, and was resident artist with CSIRO Astronomy and Space Science during 2012-13.
+Gleave won the 2015 Churchie National Emerging Art Prize and was awarded a prestigious Creative Australia Fellowship from the Australia Council for the Arts (2013).
+Gleave's exhibitions include: 'The Score', The Ian Potter Museum of Art, Melbourne, 2017; ‘2016 Bristol Biennial: In Other Worlds’, Bristol, UK, 2016; ‘Aufstiege’, KunstRegion Stuttgart, Germany, 2016; 'Trace: Performance and its Documents', Gallery of Modern Art, Brisbane, 2014; ‘A Day is Longer than a Year’ (solo), Fremantle Arts Centre, Western Australia, 2013; ‘Our Frozen Moment’ (solo) The Carriageworks, Sydney, 2012; ‘We Are Made of Stardust‘ (solo) Art Futures, Hong Kong Art Fair, 2012; ‘Octopus 11: The Matter of Air’, Gertrude Contemporary, Melbourne, 2011; ‘A Perfect Day to Chase Tornadoes (White)’, Kunstquartier Bethanien, Berlin, 2010; and ‘Primavera 09’ at the Museum of Contemporary Art, Sydney, 2009.